Hello and welcome to Carluke High School Mathematics Department.

 The majority of pupils who followed the 3rd and 4th Level Orange course should be recommended for National 4 Applications of Mathematics in S4 then National 5 Applications of Maths in S5.

-Applications of Maths or Mathematics
+Mathematics versus Applications of Mathematics

-Our S1/2/3 Blue, Yellow and Lavender courses are geared more towards pupils leading to National 5 Applications of Mathematics.
+Our S1/2/3 Blue, White, Yellow and Lavender courses are geared more towards pupils leading to National 5 Applications of Mathematics.

-Once the student achieves an A or B pass at National 5 Applications of Maths in S4, they can then progress to Higher Applications of Maths or opt for a lateral pathway to study National 5 Mathematics with future progression to Higher Mathematics in S6 if desired.
+Once the student achieves an A or B pass at National 5 Applications of Maths in S4, they can then progress to Higher Applications of Mathematics or opt for a lateral pathway to study National 5 Mathematics with future progression to Higher Mathematics in S6 if desired.